6 tips for building your small business team

 Check out government and non-profit programs that help workers enter or rejoin the workforce.
 In addition to paying a percentage of an employee's salary for a length of time, these programs can help you build your small business team by providing money for training or offering a financial incentive for hiring an apprentice.
 And get information out about your company to provincial job boards, such as Employment Ontario and WorkBC, that work to link potential workers with businesses like yours.

 3. Create opportunities for students

 Co-op programs at high schools and colleges need employers who are willing to let students work in exchange for experience.
 Research and grad students are also more willing to accept lower pay or even take on an unpaid internship as a condition for completion of their degrees.
-Opportunities vary from province to province – so check with local ministries to look for cost-sharing programs such as those offered through Canada Business Ontario.
+Opportunities vary from province to province – so check with local ministries to look for cost-sharing programs.

 4. Look at online recruiting sources

 There are many online sites where you can find qualified employees, like Monster® and Indeed®.
 People also post their résumés on social networks like LinkedIn® and even set up their own websites.
 Properly vet these potential employees by seeking references from former employers.
 It’s also wise to verify their education.